London attractions – what to see on your trip to the capital

 For a guide to London’s historical attractions, click here.

 Mail Rail review: Travel under London on the Royal Mail’s underground railway.
-Underground railway ride and museum.
+Underground railway ride and museum in Bloomsbury.

 Gods Own Junkyard: A trip to Walthamstow’s neon wonderland.
 Gallery and shop in Walthamstow.

 Discovering the origins of Somerset House on the Historical Highlights Tour.
 Arts centre and historical sight on The Strand.

 Fitzrovia Chapel: A beautiful hidden gem.
 Chapel in Fitzrovia.